kweisuxdesign

 Design Process

-I have included the image below just to show the amount of variations I created for certain elements to give our client multiple design options and how they look as a whole with other information and visuals on the page.
-These choices were made while staying in contact with Kelly Crabtree so I was able to change elements to her preferences so we were able to compare them.
+The image below shows the amount of variations I created for certain elements to give our client multiple design options to choose from and how they look as a whole with other visuals on the page.
+These choices were made while staying in frequent contact with Kelly Crabtree in order to change elements quickly have better comparisons.

-Below are some variations of grey and white visualizations of page spections and the case type cards as well as placements for the legal resources card.
+Below are some variations of grey and white visuals of page sections, case type cards, and placements for the legal resources links.